vpavlenko/web-2024-template/README.md

 Come up with an idea of a web application that you'll try to develop today.
 You may look at your browser history, look at apps in your phone, or type single letters to a browser search box ('a', 'b', 'c' etc.) to see which websites you're actually using a lot.

+Write down the description for your application in a file - you'll copy-paste this prompt to several tools to compare results.

 # Agents

-First, try https://bolt.new/ .
+First, we're gonna try two agents: Bolt and Replit Agent.
+Both look great at first, however, they may quickly fail and disappoint.

+## Bolt

+First, try https://bolt.new/: paste your prompt directly to the main input box.
+You'll probably need to sign up for it to work.

 If you get stuck on a blank screen:
 - try using Chrome instead of Firefox
 - ask in the chat "I see the blank screen, please fix"
+- do it several times

+Free tokens deplete after ~5 prompts a day.
+Once you ran out of them, go to the next step.

+## Replit Agent

 Then, try Replit Agent.
-(Ask me privately for credentials.)
+It doesn't have a free trial.
+Ask me privately for credentials.

-Then come back and read further instructions.
+# A simple html app

 The rest of the workshop is about Cursor.
 It's a lower-level tool - it's not an AI agent.
 However, in practice it's more useful, once you learn to use it.

-# A simple html app

 Before we dive into React, let's spend 10-20 minutes in a simpler setup - a simple html website in a single `index.html` file. **Don't fork, clone or open the repo locally yet** (in case you already know what that means).